-Illinois Dem Cheri Bustos not running for re-election in competitive seat
+Illinois Dem Cheri Bustos not running for reelection in competitive seat

-Rep. Cheri Bustos, the veteran Democrat from Illinois and former head of the Democratic Congressional Campaign Committee, announced Friday she won't seek re-election next year.
+Rep. Cheri Bustos, the veteran Democrat from Illinois and former head of the Democratic Congressional Campaign Committee, announced Friday she won't seek reelection next year.

 "Today, following a decade of service in Washington, I am announcing that I will not seek reelection in Congress after completing my fifth term," she wrote on Twitter.